Disclosure: This page contains affiliate links. If you purchase through our links, we may earn a commission at no extra cost to you. Learn more.

 Frequently Asked Questions

-Does the Roborock S5 Max really mop well?
+Does the Roborock S5 Max actually mop well?

-The S7 is Roborock's newer model with sonic mopping (vibrating mop pad) and automatic carpet detection that lifts the mop when crossing from hard floor to carpet.
-For households where mopping quality matters most, the S7's sonic system does clean more aggressively than the S5 Max's drag-mop approach.
-However, the S5 Max is typically available at a lower price and delivers excellent navigation with the no-mop zone feature that many users care about.
-If you're primarily buying for vacuum performance with mopping as a secondary benefit, the S5 Max remains a strong value choice.
+The S7 is Roborock’s newer model with sonic mopping (a vibrating mop pad that scrubs up to 3,000 times per minute) and automatic mop lifting that raises the pad when it detects carpet.
+If mopping quality is your primary concern, the S7’s sonic system cleans more aggressively than the S5 Max’s passive drag-mop approach.
+However, the S5 Max is typically available at a meaningfully lower price and delivers excellent LiDAR navigation with no-mop zones that many users prefer over auto-lift.
+If you’re buying primarily for vacuum performance with mopping as a bonus, the S5 Max remains a strong value choice.

 More Robot Vacuum Reviews